Working with children: how our educators can support you

 Growing and Changing and Keeping Safe workshops

-Year 4 (Eng) and P5 (Sco) - some prior knowledge of puberty is required.
+Year 4 (England) and P5 (Scotland) - some prior knowledge of puberty is required.
 Children will:

 - Gain knowledge and understanding of the correct terminology for the reproductive organs and external sexual body parts